Is Addiction really a disease?

 Looking towards the health of client rather than the struggles, helps them see that they are not their symptomology, they are innately healthy and can move along the path to recovery.

-At UKAT we provide rehabilitation through the 12 Steps and Strengths models of treatment for addiction, and we integrate various holistic treatment modalities into our programmes.
+At UKAT we provide rehab treatment through the 12 Steps and Strengths models of treatment for addiction, and we integrate various holistic treatment modalities into our programmes.
 Love, compassion & Understanding for people struggling underpins the delivery of all treatment.